Designing an Effective MPA For Multi-Country Mesoamerican Reef

-The Nature Conservancy’s conservation goals in the Mesoamerican Reef are:
+The Nature Conservancy’s conservation goals in the Mesoamerican Reef are to:

-- to complete a conservation area network for the Mesoamerican Reef
+- Complete a conservation area network for the Mesoamerican Reef

-- to create permanent finance mechanisms that cover the basic management costs of MPAs
+- Create permanent finance mechanisms that cover the basic management costs of MPAs

-- to establish a network of sanctuaries for fish stocking/repopulation no-take zones, and fisheries management systems to sustain artisanal fisheries and healthy ecosystems
+- Establish a network of sanctuaries for fish stocking/repopulation no-take zones, and fisheries management systems to sustain artisanal fisheries and healthy ecosystems

-- to develop regulations, incentives and land-use zoning mechanisms to address coastal development
+- Develop regulations, incentives and land-use zoning mechanisms to address coastal development

 To reach these goals, TNC works within the following strategies: